22 Oct Guide to Buying Rubies – 10 Facts

 10. Check the returns policy

 Always check whether you can return or exchange your ruby item if you don’t like it.
 See if there’s a product guarantee so you’re covered.
 If shopping online, properly check the product measurements, like ring size or necklace length, so you know what you’re getting.
+To learn more about rubies, visit our comprehensive RUBY GEM GUIDE.

 - Research rubies before shopping